LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ```
 <br>

-According to our little table, about 95% of the CIs from our samples contained the true population estimate.
+According to our tiny table, about 95% of the CIs from our samples contained the true population estimate.
 In this example 96% contained our true population mean, and  4% did not, and it is close to what we expected.
 What if we were to do this with 1,000 samples of 100?
-What do you think the little table of 'yes' and 'no' would look like then?
+What do you think the tiny table of 'yes' and 'no' would look like then?
 What about 10,000 samples?
 Discuss in your groups.

 <br>
 <br>